willbarkoff/verbose/README.md

 	}
 ```

-To print print, just call `Println` on a style.
+To print a message to the log, just call `Println` on a style.

 ```go
 verbose.Success.Println("Yay, you just printed your first messages")